-Just before the set state is called, the ball is placed on the center point of the center circle by one of the referees.
-If it is moved by one of the robots before set is called it is replaced by one of the referees.
+Just after the set state is called, the ball is placed on the center point of the center circle by one of the referees.
+If it is moved by one of the robots during Set it is replaced by one of the referees.

 After the head referee has signaled the kick-off, the robot's state is switched to playing (again either by the GameController or manually), in which they can actually play soccer.
 The defensive team must stay outside of the center circle until the ball is in play.
 The ball is in play once it is touched by the attacking team or once 10 seconds have elapsed in the playing state.
-If a defensive player enters the center circle before the ball is in play, the "Illegal Defender" penalty is applied (cf. Section 4.14).
+If a defensive player enters the center circle before the ball is in play, the "Illegal Defender" penalty is applied (cf. Section 4.15).

-Note that a goal can never be scored from within the center circle after a kick-off.
-See Section 4.5 for details.
+Note that in some cases a goal can not be scored from within the center circle on kick-off.
+See Section 4.6 for details.